gregorysycle/cis4400fall2024/docs/README.md

 ## Business Requirements
-Developing a product to analyze the OTC market using technical analysis to determine if we can make a profit Visualize market trends through time series analysis for price per security Visualizing volume per sector and volume per security
+1. Developing a product to analyze the OTC market using technical analysis to determine if we can make a profit
+2. Visualize market trends through time series analysis for price per security
+3. Visualizing volume per sector and volume per security

 ## Functional Requirements
+1. Bar chart: one for volume per secor and one for volume per security
+2. Connect these sentences to a visualization
+3. Time series graph: price per security over time
+4. Must be modeled properly
+5. Facilitating technical analysis through indicators such as ()
+6. (What kind of deep learning) to enhance analysis on and give insight on price and volume trends.

 ## Data Requirements
 1) TimeSeries that shows the price for each security